Industry Categories icon

 Your Challenge

-You are a CIO, head of EA, or chief architect who needs to improve your organization's understanding of business capabilities and how IT can support you.
+You are a CIO, head of enterprise architecture (EA), or chief architect who needs to improve your educational organization's understanding of its capabilities and how IT can support them.

 Your organization wants to sharpen its alignment and focus on organizational outcomes and value by using architecture to better inform its innovation, stakeholder management, and IT strategy capabilities.

-Before executing any strategic initiatives, use this blueprint to understand how the organization creates value and the underlying capabilities and processes of the organization.
+Before executing any strategic initiatives, use this blueprint to understand the ways that your organization creates value, as well as the underlying capabilities and processes of your organization.

 Common Obstacles

-You don't know where or how to begin, or how to engage the right people, model the business, and drive the value of an architecture.
+You don't know where or how to begin, or how to engage the right people, model your organization, and drive the value of an architecture.

-Faculty and IT often speak in their own languages without a wholistic and integrated view of mission, strategies, goals, processes, and projects.
+The administration, educators, and IT often speak in their own languages without a holistic and integrated view of mission, strategies, goals, processes, and projects.

-Faculty and IT often focus on a project, ignoring the holistic value of an overarching value stream and business capability view.
+Business and IT often focus on a project, ignoring the holistic value of an overarching value stream and organizational capability view.

 Info-Tech's Approach

-Build your organization's capability map by defining the organization's value stream and validating the industry reference architecture.
+Build your organization's capability map by defining your organization's value stream and validating the industry reference architecture.

-Use business capabilities to define strategic focus by defining the organization's key capabilities and developing a prioritized strategy map
+Use organizational capabilities to define strategic focus by defining your organization's key capabilities and developing a prioritized strategy map.

-Assess key capabilities for planning priorities through a review of business processes, information, application and technology support of key capabilities.
+Assess key capabilities for planning priorities through a review of organizational processes, information, application, and technology support of key capabilities.

 Consolidate and prioritize capability gaps for incorporation into priorities.